If you buy through links on our site, we may earn an affiliate commission. Details

 Drop Shot: A soft shot that clears the pickleball net and then falls short of the opposing players.

-Drop Spin: A shot that is chopped or sliced to drop sharply after is crosses the net, this is an advanced pickleball shot.
+Drop Spin: A shot that is chopped or sliced to drop sharply after it crosses the net; this is an advanced pickleball shot.

 Fault: A fault is any action that stops play because of a rule violation.

 Flabjack: A midair pickleball shot that must bounce once before it can be hit during one of the first two shots of any point (the return of serve or return of the serve return).
-After third shot no bounce is necessary and can volley (hit in midair without bouncing).
+After the third shot, no bounce is necessary, and it can be volleyed (hit in midair without bouncing).

 Flat Face: Keeping the pickleball paddle hitting surface parallel to the net.

-Grip: The manner that you hold the paddle handle with your hand (i.e. continental grip) or the material that is wrapped around the paddle handle to protect it and provide cushioning.
+Grip: The manner in which you hold the paddle handle with your hand (i.e., continental grip) or the material that is wrapped around the paddle handle to protect it and provide cushioning.

 Groundstroke: Hitting the ball after one bounce (compare to a volley which is hit midair).

-Half-Volley: A ground stroke shot where the paddle contacts the ball immediately after it bounces from the court.
-The ball is still low before it has risen to it maximum bounce height.
+Half-Volley: A groundstroke shot where the paddle contacts the ball immediately after it bounces from the court.
+The ball is still low before it has risen to its maximum bounce height.

 Head: Part of the pickleball paddle above the handle that includes the paddle face (hitting surface and paddle edge).